 What is the money used for in the school fund?
-What advantage is there for the district attorney or law enforcement to make any seizures that all the proceeds revert to another agency?28
+What advantage is there for the district attorney or law enforcement to make any seizures that all the proceeds revert to another agency?

 Such rhetorical questions suggest the existence of a dangerous incentive system.
-A government scheme that awards law enforcement officials with bounty payments for their budgets whenever they detect misconduct seems likely to lead to disastrous outcomes.
-Seizure and forfeiture actions by law enforcement are sometimes driven less by crime-fighting and public safety concerns than by the goal of raising revenue.
-A civil forfeiture system that links its results to private benefits for public employees risks being both unfair and unconstitutional.
+A government scheme that rewards law enforcement officials with bounty payments for their budgets whenever they detect misconduct seems likely to lead to disastrous outcomes.

 Moreover, there is widespread circumstantial evidence that revenue concerns drive law enforcement behavior in multiple areas, rather than being limited to the realms of seizure and forfeiture.
 One study of North Carolina court data found that "significantly more tickets" were generated by localities when their budgets were strained, which suggests that traffic enforcement was "used as a revenue-generation tool rather than solely a means to increase public safety."29 A 2021 New York Times investigation found that "at least 20 states have evaluated police performance on the number of traffic stops per hour."
 (The National Highway Traffic Safety Administration issues roughly \$600 million in grants each year.
 Although the agency does not encourage or require quotas or targets for traffic stops in its grant evaluations, the number of traffic stops performed per hour is a common performance measure used by grant applicants.)30